grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 Percy settled in.
 She calmly paced the length of the sonar compartment for the next half hour, silently chain-smoking except for the occasional check-ins with Hemi.
 With a few notes on bearings scratched onto a pad with a pencil, Hemi soon established that the ship above them was searching with a slowly growing figure-8 pattern that revolved around and centered on the spot they had last contact with the *Prospect*.
 They were stopping every few minutes --- though with a deliberately random frequency in the hopes of catching the *Prospect* in the act of motoring away --- to listen on their sonar unit.

+[//]: # (Here begins the ticking watches section)

-Percy was not willing to take the rise of motoring away, at least not yet.
+Percy was not willing to take the risk of motoring away, at least not yet.
 They had put 1000 meters or so between themselves and the point the ship above had contact with them by their first move.
 When the ship was at their furthest apogee of their figure-8 pattern, they were now almost a quarter nautical mile away.
 Percy figured that with patience an opportunity to sneak away silently would inevitably present itself.

-[//]: # (This story might be able to capture the feeling of the nebula part of Wrath of Kahn --- slow, silent tension of watching the two ships pass silently by each other --- all happening in Cassandra's earphones maybe?)

 She tapped Hemi on the shoulder.
 "Go get us some coffee Hemi, I don't want anyone falling asleep."
 This was true, but she also knew operating the sonar was mind-numbing work, and even a few minutes off the headset would have Hemi back sharper than before.
 As he rose, she took the headset from him and sat down in the chair next to Cassandra.

 She let Cassandra do the operating.
 It would be bad practice to take over when she didn't have the full picture of the sound environment around her boat.
-Cassandra was carefully tracking the bearing of the ship's engines, now only a little more than 1000 meters off as they approached the closest point in their search patter.
+Cassandra was carefully tracking the bearing of the ship's engines, now only a little more than 1000 meters off as they approached the closest point in their search pattern.
 It was only a few tens of seconds after Percy sat down that the engines went silent.
 Cassandra took advantage of the pause in their search and the silence it yielded to scan around and search for any new contacts.
 She slowly turned the directional control wheel of the sonar around, her eyes closed, listening intently.

 Suddenly she opened her big eyes and looked at Percy.
 "What's that?"
 She whispered almost to herself.